DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 Every week spent stuck in a clunky workflow costs real hours.
 Get the schema comparison and AI Assistant running in your own environment with the [30 day free trial](https://www.devart.com/dbforge/sql/studio/download.html).

 If your stack covers more than SQL Server, look at dbForge Edge instead.
 It wraps dbForge's Studios for PostgreSQL, Oracle, MySQL, MariaDB, and SQL Server into one cross platform app, and when its 30 day trial ends it does not lock you out.
 It quietly falls back to a permanent, free Express edition covering the basics of coding, design, and data editing, a detail that is easy to miss if you only skim the [dbForge Edge](https://www.devart.com/dbforge/edge/) landing page.

-#### What G2 reviewers say

-dbForge Studio for SQL Server holds a 4.6/5 rating from 58 reviews on G2.
-Reviewers consistently point to the intuitive interface and productivity gains from features like schema and data comparison and intelligent code completion.
-Compared with alternatives, reviewers rated it easier to use, set up, and administer, and said they would be more likely to recommend it.
-The main knock is a release cadence some reviewers describe as moderate next to faster moving rivals.
-[Read the reviews on G2](https://www.g2.com/products/dbforge-studio-for-sql-server-2018-12-04/reviews).

 ## 2. VS Code with the MSSQL Extension: The Official Replacement for Azure Data Studio